 - Second hand bikes can be a good option if you know what you’re looking for and are happy to wait until the right size/condition comes up on the market near you.

 - Waiting until after September until buying a bicycle can be beneficial as the big manufacturers tend to start reducing their current models to get ready for their new launches in the New Year.

-- Unlike house prices, bike prices don’t fluctuate as much, so another 6 months of saving money can get you a bike that you will be happier with and is likely to last for longer.
+- Unlike house prices, bike prices don’t fluctuate that much, so another 6 months of saving money can get you a bike that you will be happier with and is likely to last longer.